DiceDB/dice/docs/src/content/docs/commands/EXISTS.md

 ## Behaviour
 - The `EXISTS` command checks whether the specified keys are present in the database.
-- If one key is specified, the command returns `1` if the key exists and `0` if it does not.
-- If multiple keys are specified, the command returns the count of keys that exist among the given keys.
+- Returns 1 or 0, or for multiple keys returns the count of existing keys.
 - The command performs a read-only operation and does not modify the database.

 ## Errors